smhanov/syzgydb/README.md

-    "k": 5,                              // Optional: Number of nearest neighbors to return "radius": 0.5,                       // Optional: Radius for range search "limit": 10,                         // Optional: Maximum number of records to return "offset": 0                          // Optional: Number of records to skip for pagination }
+    "k": 5,                              // Optional: Number of nearest neighbors to return "radius": 0.5,                       // Optional: Radius for range search "limit": 10,                         // Optional: Maximum number of records to return "offset": 0,                         // Optional: Number of records to skip for pagination "precision": "exact"                 // Optional: Set to "exact" for exhaustive search }
   ```